David Hilbert was good at formal logic. He wondered about many things.

 Do there exist problems for which all instances have a YES-NO answer but no computer, no matter how powerful, nor any algorithm, in any formalism whatsoever, can compute the answer?

-Of course, as we’ve shown above, a simple counting algorithm tells us that yes, they must exist!
+Well yes, by the proof we just saw.
 But are there any that we can describe and actually understand?
 Yes, and here’s the classic first example.
 It is known as The Halting Problem:

 Sounds simple enough.
 Let’s assume we can write it: